Co-op / Internship Program

 Work-Based Learning Program

 Students are responsible for arranging their individual Co-op/Internships.
-Students begin preparing their Co-op/Internships at least two quarters before graduation.
+Students should begin preparing their Co-op/Internships at least two quarters ahead of time.
 To begin, review the How to Find an Internship Handout.
+Email the Work-Based Learning Program Manager for support in developing a plan and identifying opportunities.

 199 Instructors are responsible for advising Co-op/ Internships students in their respective departments.